Edrian1222/CPE_Portfolio_Anonat_BSCOE3A/README.md

 My goal is to become a skilled Computer Engineer who can contribute to innovation in software development, electronics, and modern technology systems.
 I am always willing to learn new tools, improve my skills, and take on challenging projects.

+And also im second placer on 3d modeling in 2025
 💻 SKILLS & TECHNOLOGIES

 🛠️ Programming Languages